Not to be confused with the Aswang, the Manananggal is a mythical vampiric creature that can separate its upper body from its lower body.

 A boy described an experience that his friend had told him about.
 His friend had walked into his room one evening and was confronted by the sight of a giant bat with a human face.

 The creature was attached to the outside of his window, which was about 50 feet above the ground.
-It is thought that the creature was there because it realized the boy’s mother was pregnant…
+It is thought that the beast was there because it realized the boy’s mother was pregnant…

 Apparently, one man inadvertently married a Manananggal.
 He became suspicious of his wife because she always went outside at midnight.